 The thing I didn’t like in this book:

-Although this is an easy-to-read book with just 10 chapters, most ideas have been repeated over and over again.
+Although this is an easy-to-read book with just ten chapters, most ideas have been repeated repeatedly.

 It’s not such a big thing, though.